Skip to content

 The problem with shared drives

 No access control per client.
 With Google Drive, you're sharing folders.
 If you accidentally drop the wrong file into a shared folder, your client sees it.
 There's no row-level filtering, no role-based views, and no way to show different data to different clients from the same source.
+Every client requires a separate folder structure, and managing permissions across dozens of folders becomes a liability.
+One misconfigured sharing setting can expose confidential information to the wrong party.

 No structure.
 Shared drives are just folders and files.
 A portal can include tasks, messaging, invoicing, status updates, and forms — everything in one place.
+With a drive, you end up scattering client interactions across email, Slack, spreadsheets, and file folders.
+A portal consolidates these touchpoints so the client has one place to go and you have one place to manage.

 What a portal adds